 Master of International Business (MIB)

 The MIB provides students with the specialized knowledge that is needed in global companies—cross-cultural communications, international law, international finance, global economics, and many other disciplines.
-This is a lock-step program, with no electives.
+This program has no electives.
 The program length is 33-45 hours, depending on the student’s undergraduate coursework.

 Master of Science in Human Resources Management (MS-HRM)

 The Master of Science in Human Resources Management (MS-HRM) provides students with the latest and most useful knowledge and skills needed by successful human resources professionals.
 To ensure currency, the faculty contains an effective mix of highly successful practitioners and those with a rigorous academic background.
-This is a lock-step program, with no electives.
+This program has no electives.
 The program length is 33-45 hours, depending on the student’s undergraduate coursework.